Florida Sandbars

 Whale Harbor Sandbar, Islamorada, FL

-The Whale Harbor sandbar can only be reached by water, with some visitors opting to kayak over to Whale Harbor, and it is a big, beautiful party spot that can get crazy at the weekends and on holidays!
+The Whale Harbor sandbar can only be reached by water, with some visitors opting to kayak over to Whale Harbor, and it is a big, beautiful party spot that can get crazy on weekends and on holidays!
 Whale Harbor is home to some great restaurants and drinking spots and is your perfect destination for good company and a fun day in the sun, boasting astonishingly white sand and gorgeous blue water.
-Like many of these sandbars, The only way to reach the Boca Grande Whale Harbor sandbar is via boat.
+Like many of these sandbars, the only way to reach the Boca Grande Whale Harbor sandbar is via boat.

 Matanzas Inlet Sandbar, St. Augustine, FL